XAMS-Project/XAMS/README.md

   GTalkSMS is necessary.
 There is nothing wrong with a reimplementation, especially when it is being done on one's own time, and brainpower.

-  XAMS is merely an experiment.
+  XMCS is merely an experiment.
 It might work better than MAXS, it may not.
-I believe that XAMS's approach to remote control of an Android device is better than MAXS, as the processing is done on a separate machine, and by using a protocol *designed* for low power usage, and low bandwidth, this will achieve great savings in both power usage, and data.
+I believe that XMCS's approach to remote control of an Android device is better than MAXS, as the processing is done on a separate machine, and by using a protocol *designed* for low power usage, and low bandwidth, this will achieve great savings in both power usage, and data.

-I will be making more illustrations to present the differences between XAMS and MAXS at a later date.
+I will be making more illustrations to present the differences between XMCS and MAXS at a later date.

 ## Status

-Currently, the core component of the XAMS project, the router, is still in development.
+Currently, the core component of the XMCS project, the router, is still in development.
 I am currently trying to resolve an [issue][emqttc_issue] with the [Erlang MQTT client library][emqttc], which affects the library's interaction with the Mosquitto broker.
-This should be resolved soon, and I hope that development can resume on the XAMS router as soon as possible.
+This should be resolved soon, and I hope that development can resume on the XMCS router as soon as possible.

-Regarding the Android app development, this will commence once the Thrift schemas have been developed to a suitable state, and the XAMS router works with the aforementioned schemas.
+Regarding the Android app development, this will commence once the Thrift schemas have been developed to a suitable state, and the XMCS router works with the aforementioned schemas.

 [maxs]: http://projectmaxs.org/homepage/